brimdata/zed/docs/language/overview.md

 ```
 Here, the two versions of type "foo" are retained in the group-by results.

-In general, it is bad practice to define multiple versions a single named type
+In general, it is bad practice to define multiple versions of a single named type,
 though the Zed system and Zed data model accommodate such dynamic bindings.
 Managing and enforcing the relationship between type names and their type definitions
 on a global basis (e.g., across many different data pools in a Zed lake) is outside